 Transparency in state spending is crucial to ensure that taxpayer dollars are spent as wisely and efficiently as possible.
 We are continuously looking for ways to cut costs and increase accountability to taxpayers, and I believe it is important to demonstrate that commitment.

-My current salary is $85,338.65.
-This was the amount in effect at the time of my re-election in 2014, and reflects annual cost-of-living adjustments.
+My current salary is $88,610.
+This was the amount in effect at the time of my re-election in 2018, and reflects annual cost-of-living adjustments.
 I returned each of these increases to the state Treasury until 2011, when I began donating the money to the United Way to help those in need in our community.
-I have also introduced legislation to permanently suspend legislative pay raises.
+I also donate a portion to the Veterans Trust Fund.
+I have introduced legislation to permanently suspend legislative pay raises.

 Mileage and Expense Reimbursement